 WPDN recently represented a client who assumed responsibility for a fatal bus crash which resulted in three deaths and personal injuries to several others.
 After resolving the three wrongful death claims and other personal injury claims which arose out of this accident, one passenger on the bus sued WPDN’s client, Powder River Transportation, and its driver, Rhoda Steel, seeking $28 million in compensatory and punitive damages from both Defendants.
 WPDN successfully argued the punitive damage claim against the company should be dismissed and, through the effective presentation of evidence at trial, convinced the Plaintiff to dismiss the punitive damage claim against driver Rhoda Steel.
 In the end, the jury awarded $310,000, the exact amount suggested by the Defense in the closing argument for compensatory damages.

 The case, which took place in Campbell County, was presided over by District Judge Thomas W. Rumpke, and it was tried in front of a jury of 13, eight men and five women.
 Anna Mitchell, of Aladdin Wyoming, was seeking $28 million in damages for the pain, suffering, emotional distress and loss of quality of life as the result of a 2014 crash on Highway 59, in Wyoming. ($1M per year for the rest of her natural life).

-The plaintiff was also seeking punitive damages.
 Punitive damages are, according to Schwartz, “a dangerous aspect of litigation for defendants.
 The amount awarded for punitive damages depends on the financial condition of the defendant, and the jury is asked to determine an amount which will send a message to the defendant (and others similarly situated) that the conduct was not acceptable.
 It is not based on actual damage suffered by the Plaintiff.”

 The two opposing sides then argued the rest of the case.